facelessuser/sublime-languages/readme.md

 ### Python
 - Add scope for targeting function calls that are not system function calls
 - Ensure that dot function calls do not scope all parent memebers, but just the function call
+- Python 3 function annotations
+- Features ripped from https://github.com/MattDMo/PythonImproved MattDMo seems to be picking up where I left off; if you don't want to use all of my random languages, MattDMo's package is a good one to pick up.
+He has taken my changes and is actively supporting new ones.

 ### CSS
 - Fix issue where things like (-moz|-o|-ms|-webkit) items would not highlight.